-We are always looking for a high level of quality, first-rate technical properties and high durability in our products.
-Recycled material does not always enable the technical features intended for a specific product, but this is exactly the area where we want to develop and find solutions that ensure Halti’s high-quality standards, without making any compromises over our environmental responsibility.
-This is not impossible but calls for hard work.
-The recycled synthetic material used in Halti’s clothes and shoes comes from post-consumer and post-industrial waste.
-The use of recycled polyester reduces our dependence on crude oil and also allows us to utilise material that would otherwise end up in landfills.
+In our products, we always aim for quality, top-tuned technical features and durability.
+Recycled materials do not always enable the desired technical features for the product, but this is exactly where we want to develop and find solutions where the technicality remains high-class without forgetting our environmental responsibility.
+It is not impossible, but there is still a lot of work.
+The use of recycled polyester reduces dependence on crude oil and creates opportunities to utilize materials that would otherwise end up in landfills.

-* Avoid delicate wash cycles and half-full loads, as larger volumes of water loosens microplastics more easily.
+- Avoid delicate wash programs and machine wash full loads, as a large amount of water loosens the microplastic

 - Recycle the plastic used in product packaging